open-mmlab/mmdetection3d/docs/en/notes/contribution_guides.md

 1. Get the most recent codebase

-2. Checkout a new branch from `dev-1.x`, `dev` or `master` branch, depending on the version of the codebase you want to contribute to (see [Maintenance Plan](../migration/overview.md) for more details).
+2. Checkout a new branch from `dev-1.x`, `dev` or `master` branch, depending on the version of the codebase you want to contribute to.
 The differences of these three branches are as the following:

    | Branch  | new coordinate system | depend on MMEngine | update frequence |
    | :-----: | :-------------------: | :----------------: | :--------------: |